flutter/website/src/content/app-architecture/case-study/testing.md

 :::note
 The code also defines a `MockGoRouter`.
-The router mocked using the `Mocktail` library, and is outside the scope of this case-study.
+The router is mocked using [`package:mocktail`][], and is outside the scope of this case-study.
-You can read more about the mocktail library on the [Mocktail pub.dev page][], and general widget testing in [Flutter's testing documentation][].
+You can find general testing guidance in [Flutter's testing documentation][].
 :::

 After the view model and its dependencies are defined,